17 Different Types of Shovels & Their Uses (with Pictures)

 2. Entrenching Tool

-Entrenching tools are foldable shovels designed for making quick holes or a basic trench.
+Entrenching tools are foldable shovels for making quick holes or a basic trench.
 These nifty devices are often found in military surplus stores and are familiar favorites for campers and hikers.
 The shovelhead includes one side that is sharp for cutting through dirt and another side that is serrated for easy sawing.

 3. Trench Shovel